PredictiveEcology/wbi_shiny/01-cloud-vm/README.md

 df -k --block-size=G
 ```

-If the VM is rebooted for some reason the volume will need to be remounted.
+If the VM is rebooted, the volume will need to be remounted.
 To cause the VM to mount the volume automatically at boot time, edit `/etc/fstab` and add a line like:

 ```
 /dev/vdb1 /media/data ext4 defaults 0 2